-IMPORTANT: Effective March 16th, 2020.
-In response to the COVID-19 outbreak Ambulatory Psychiatry is cancelling nearly all groups until at least April 30th.
-Some groups may run on a virtual basis if technology and resources allow.
-Groups not affected at this time are UMATS IOP, Adolescent Recovery, and the Thursday evening Early Recovery Group.
-We will also continue to run our two Medication Management Groups, Meds Plus and Bipolar.
+In response to the COVID-19 outbreak Ambulatory Psychiatry has canceled nearly all in-person groups until further notice.
+Many groups are running on a virtual basis.
+We will continue to run our Bipolar Medication Management Group.
 Please check back here for updates.
 If you have any questions, please contact your individual provider or our main number at 734-764-0231.

 Psychotherapy groups are just what they sound like: psychotherapy in a group format.
 Usually these groups have somewhere between 4 and 12 people and are facilitated by a therapist trained in group psychotherapy.
 Psychotherapy groups take many forms.
 Some are focused on the learning of specific skills.
 Others are focused on getting support from others.
 Most have some combination of these elements.
 Here at Michigan Medicine we have over 40 groups treating a variety of problem areas.
 Below is a list of these groups with information that may help you decide if the group is a good fit for you.

 Skills groups are groups that focus on the learning and practicing of specific ways of treating and coping with anxiety, depression, and other mental health problems.
 They usually involve learning and practicing skills in the group session, and then in-between sessions on one’s own.

 Support groups are unstructured groups that focus on getting support from others with a similar problem.
 Usually these groups are facilitated by a therapist, who leads the group in an unstructured discussion aimed at facilitating support between members.

 Process groups are groups that allow patients with similar problems to “process” their problems together.
 The interaction between patients allows for each patient to better understand how they interact with others and gain insight into their interpersonal patterns.